ScotDex/wingspan-ops/dev.md

 ## 🔴 Hard (Core Logic Changes)
 - [ ] Implement Security Prioritization sliders (this requires adding "weights" to the pathfinding algorithm).
 - [ ] Implement a system "Avoidance List".
-- [ ] Integrate with the Tripwire API to pull chain maps.